Data Science Methodologies: Current Challenges and Future Approaches: Discussion

 \section{Discussion}

-So far, the challenges that arise when executing data science projects have been gathered on section \ref{theoretical_framework}, and a critical review of methodologies has been conducted as summarized on section \ref{results}.
-Based on the reviewed methodologies a taxonomy of methodologies is proposed, as illustrated on Figure \ref{per_category}
+So far, the challenges that arise when executing data science projects have been gathered on \cref{theoretical_framework}, and a critical review of methodologies has been conducted as summarized on \cref{results}.
+Based on the reviewed methodologies a taxonomy of methodologies is proposed, as illustrated on \cref{per_category}

 The criteria for such taxonomy has focused on summarizing the categories each methodology adequately covers.
 For example, the EMC data analytics lifecycle \cite{dietrich_emc} methodology is resilient on project and team management challenges, whereas MIDST \cite{crowston_midst} clearly leans toward team management.
 This taxonomy is meant to better understand the types of methodologies that are available for executing data science projects.